 I, David McRaney, am not a psychologist or an economist.
 I am a journalist and fan writing about what those super-smart and hard-working people are discovering on these topics.
 Sometimes, I get it wrong.
 I’m doing my best to translate it all and make it fun, but If I’m wrong and you know it, please let me know.
 These things can be edited and corrected.
 I welcome assistance in clarifying the concepts.
 In addition, if you are new to these concepts, please don’t stop here thinking you’ve learned all there is to know.
 This blog (and the book) should promote discourse and provoke thought, but remember I’ve condensed each topic into a interesting overview.
 Most of this stuff represents the life works of lots of people, so there is a wealth of information left out of each post.

 Also, remember, my synthesis of the topics that I research is just my own interpretation of facts.
 I try to include all the sources I pull from so readers can come to their own conclusions, but if you feel an attribution or citation is missing, please let me know so I can improve the post.

 - WHO WRITES ALL THIS?

+My name is David McRaney.
 I am a journalist who loves psychology, technology and the internet.

 Before going to college, I tried waiting tables, working construction, selling leather coats, building and installing electrical control panels, and owning pet stores.